Variational Pattern Selection

-\textit{WKB}.
-This singular perturbation problem was solved by using the WKB approximation developed in 1926 in quasi-classical quantum mechanics~\cite{LL-3}, because of the striking similarity between the surface tension term and a square of the (small) Planck constant, $\hbar$, multiplied by the highest (second) derivative in the Schr\"odinger equation.
-This method, based on analytic continuation into a complex plane, helped to answer many questions in quantum mechanics, such as quantum tunneling, Bohr-Sommerfeld quantization, and presenting the action as an adiabatic invariant.
-The WKB-based analytic continuation approach (the so-called ``Zwaan method''~\cite{Stuck}) was resurrected in 1961 by Pokrovsky and Khalatnikov working on the over-barrier reflection~\cite{PK}.
+\textit{Selection through surface tension}.
+This challenge was addressed by using the WKB approximation, originally developed in quantum mechanics \cite{LL-3}, which draws parallels between the surface tension term and the Planck constant in the Schrödinger equation.
+WKB method helped to answer many questions in quantum mechanics, such as quantum tunneling, Bohr-Sommerfeld quantization, and presenting the action as an adiabatic invariant.

-\textit{Selection problem solved}.
-To adapt WKB to selection problems Kruskal and Segur developed a theory of ``Asymptotic beyond all orders''~\cite{KS}.
-This theory allowed one to catch exponentially small terms after analytic continuation from the real axis to a complex plane, and so to find a discrete spectrum of branches converging to $\lambda = 1/2$ in zero surface tension limit.
-Then it was demonstrated with computational help that the lowest branch is the most stable one.
-These results were culminated in 1986 when several independent groups simultaneously reported in (the same issue of) PRL \cite{PRL-Shraiman,PRL-JSL,PRL-ENS} the successful completion of the STF selection problem.
-These achievements were summarized and presented in various books and reviews~\cite{KKL, NATO-book,Saffman-1986,Saffman-1991}.
+Kruskal and Segur extended the WKB method with their ``Asymptotics beyond all orders'' theory \cite{KS}, capturing exponentially small terms through analytic continuation.
+These results culminated in 1986 when several independent groups simultaneously reported in (the same issue of) PRL \cite{PRL-Shraiman,PRL-JSL,PRL-ENS} the successful completion of the Saffman-Taylor finger (STF) selection problem (see also \cite{KKL, NATO-book,Saffman-1986,Saffman-1991}).